alset-isuot/FAST_Django_React_Setup/FAST_Django_React_Setup.md

 npm run dev
 ```

-## install frontend dependencies -- # note: you will still need to use import on files using these
+## install Frontend dependencies -- # note: you will still need to use import on files using these
 ```bash
 npm install --save axios react-router-dom bootstrap react-bootstrap
 ```

-# use backend terminal
+# use Backend terminal
 ```bash
 python3 -m venv venv
 ```